recallnet/rust-recall/README.md

 #### Machine manager

 Users are able to deploy new machines on-demand using the machine manager.
-This interface is responsible for creating new object stores or accumulators and also managing the state of the network.
+This interface is responsible for creating new object stores or timehubs and also managing the state of the network.
 Each machine is associated with a unique address, which is used to identify the machine on the network.

 #### Object store machine